ech0s7r/ech0s7r.github.io/about/index.md

 * ```System/Object design```

-In general everything about open source and computer science, i enjoy working with the latest technologies.
+In general everything about open source and computer science, I enjoy working with the latest technologies.
 <br/>
 I develop since I was 10 years old and I've always used linux as main system, since few years ago I'm using OS X as the main system, but I cannot live without shell.
 <br>
 My favorite languages are C and Kotlin.

-<div style='text-align: center'>I live in USA.</div>
+<div style='text-align: center'>I live in Dublin.</div>